 Trenin said the law would reinforce Putin’s wariness about U.S. intentions.

 But he said Putin may want to focus on his long-stated goal of improving economic ties with the United States, which have not lived up to potential and which Putin and Obama pledged to focus on when they met at a G20 summit in Mexico in June.

 Russia has sought to reassure Americans that Moscow’s response to the bill would not affect business dealings.

 The Magnitsky Act is the flipside of the bill to grant Russia PNTR status, which both sides hope, along with Russia’s WTO membership, will bolster bilateral trade, which amounted to a paltry $43 billion last year.

 “There’s a lot that can be done on that, and that is stuff he understands and cares about,” Charap said of Putin.

-But analysts said that was unlikely.
-They said the law would probably not derail Russian assistance on Afghanistan, or affect diplomacy aimed to curb Iran’s nuclear programme or deepen disputes over U.S. missile defence and the conflict in Syria.
+But analysts said that is unlikely.
+They said the law would probably not derail Russian assistance on Afghanistan, affect diplomacy aimed to curb Iran’s nuclear programme or deepen disputes over U.S. missile defence and the conflict in Syria.

 “It will have a mostly symbolic effect,” said Yevgeny Volk, a Russian political analyst.